Ice bath – feet first.

 But what are the specific reasons you would want to immerse your feet in icy cold water, what are the benefits you are likely to experience and what are best practices for letting your feet experience ice baths?
 Keep reading – you’ll learn the answers to these questions and more.

-Why cold water immersions good four your feet
+Why cold water immersion is good for your feet

 Ice baths come with a multitude of positive health benefits.
 Here is a breakdown of the most important ones.